"D'estate usiamo la griglia."

 WRONG → "s̶i̶a̶m̶o̶ ̶d̶'̶a̶u̶t̶u̶n̶n̶o̶"̶ ̶-̶ ̶"̶s̶i̶a̶m̶o̶ ̶d̶'̶e̶s̶t̶a̶t̶e̶"̶ ̶-̶ ̶"̶s̶i̶a̶m̶o̶ ̶d̶'̶i̶n̶v̶e̶r̶n̶o̶"̶ ̶-̶ ̶"̶s̶i̶a̶m̶o̶ ̶d̶i̶ ̶p̶r̶i̶m̶a̶v̶e̶r̶a̶"̶

-The correct use of prepositions is difficult to learn (in all languages)
+it is difficult to learn the correct use of prepositions (in all languages)

 D'estate means in the summer.
 Di is a weird one, it and it's derivatives can mean in, from, some, etc.